 - Kodak Film Patent Issued October 14, 1884

 This U.S. Patent and Trademark Office press release describes how George Eastman's invention allowed for the mass production of cameras.

 This article from Education World offers two dozen different classroom activities that make use of a digital camera.

-This page provides links to resource pages specifically designed to enhance the use of cameras and other devices in the K–12 classroom.
+On this page of educational technologist Kathy Schrock's website, she provides links to resource pages specifically designed to enhance the use of cameras and other devices in the K–12 classroom.

 - Using Basic Digital Cameras to Engage Reluctant Writers